 In order to ensure the stability of the mission, programs, employment and ongoing operations of the organization, the Board of Directors has approved an operating reserve (Reserve) policy.
 The Reserve provides an internal source of funds for situations such as a sudden increase in expenses, one-time unbudgeted expenses, and unanticipated loss in funding or uninsured losses.
 The Reserve may also be used for one-time, nonrecurring expenses that will build long-term capacity, such as staff development, research and development, or investment in infrastructure.
 The Reserve is not intended to replace a permanent loss of funds or eliminate an ongoing budget gap.
 It is the intention of the Foundation for the Reserve to be used and replenished within a reasonably short period of time.
 The Board of Directors designates a minimum amount sufficient to maintain ongoing operations and programs measured as six months of average operating costs.
 The Reserve is dynamic and will be reviewed and adjusted in response to both internal and external changes by majority vote of the Board of Directors.
-At June 30, 2018, the Reserve was \$562,467, held in the Foundation's investment brokerage account.
+The Reserve was \$651,253 and \$562,467 at December 31, 2019 and 2018, respectively, held in the Foundation's investment brokerage account.
 See Note 4.